 One of my most-used gifts from my bridal shower is my bread machine.
-I absolutely love having an easy way to make fresh bread whenever we get the taste for it with our dinners.
+I absolutely love having an easy way to make fresh white bread whenever we get the taste for it with our dinners.

 The only thing we have noticed when we make fresh bread is that it doesn’t usually last as long as bread bought from the store.
 But it also doesn’t have any preservatives or anything like that in it, so it tastes much better.

 The bread machine has many different settings.
 Even though I haven’t explored all of them, this is still one of my favorite machines.
 I have used it with the basic bread option and the dough option most of the time.
 I haven’t tried the express bake yet because I never bought any of the quick yeast.

 The smell of fresh bread baking is like no other.
 It permeates the entire house with a mouth-watering, delicious smell that makes us all hungry.

 The best part of making our own bread is knowing exactly what ingredients are going into it.
 And I know what I am feeding my family.
 I can choose the best ingredients to go in our bread and leave out anything we don’t want.
 Lately, I’ve been trying to lower the amount of sugar we are eating, so I can put less sugar in the recipe for us.

 Personally, I like my bread at a light crust setting, so that’s what I always choose.
 But if you want your bread cooked longer, there are options for a medium and dark crust as well.

 The machine does basic bread, French, sweet, whole wheat, quick bake, dough, and so many others.
 There are even options for bagel dough and jam, but I haven’t tried those yet either.

 We’ve made the basic white bread recipe before and used it for a few different recipes.
 I use it for a side for many meals and have cut it into slices for sandwich bread.
 It can also be diced up to use for homemade croutons, or at Thanksgiving to make homemade stuffing.
 The bread really is so versatile and good for almost anything.